In Murano, a space of industrial archeology where glass art, design and food come together in a truly unique urban regeneration project.

 We wanted to create a place that would express the true soul of Murano through art, food, and its unique history.

 On the ground floor of the building, visitors can find the Bistrot, InGalleria Shop, and Fioraio.
-A space boasting cool details such as the original industrial brick walls and the typical “murrine” inserted in the resin floor made by local glass firms such as Tagliapietra, Fratelli Toso, Effetre Murano and Claudio Tiozzo, whilst the real protagonist is the original large staircase, that leads to the second floor, fully covered with mosaic tiles.
+A space boasting cool details such as the original industrial brick walls and the typical “murrine”; geometrical decorations inserted in the resin floor made by local glass firms such as Tagliapietra, Fratelli Toso, Effetre Murano and Claudio Tiozzo.
+An original large staircase, fully covered with mosaic tiles, leads guests to the second floor.

-Next to the restaurant, there is a beautiful exhibition hall.
-The first exhibition was dedicated to Lino Tagliapietra, one of the most important glass artists in the world, whilst the current exhibition, named “Glass and Design” is curated by Caterina Toso, glass historian and heir of the Fratelli Toso Archive, about the preparatory drawings of the great designers of the twentieth century, from Tomaso Buzzi to Fulvio Bianconi, from Ercole Barovier to Dino Martens, up to the one dedicated to the glasses that have made the history of design.
+Next to the restaurant is the gallery that hosts art exhibitions.
+Among the most recent projects, the one dedicated to Lino Tagliapietra, one of the most important glass artists in the world, the one curated by Caterina Toso, glass historian and heir to the Fratelli Toso Archive, about the preparatory drawings of the great designers of the twentieth century, from Tomaso Buzzi to Fulvio Bianconi, from Ercole Barovier to Dino Martens, up to the one dedicated to the glasses that have made the history of design.

-Murano became the capital of glass at the end of the 13th century when the Serenissima Republic decided to transfer the furnaces from Venice to here both in order to avoid the outbreak of fires in the city and to protect the secrets of glass processing.
-In fact, the glass masters were prevented from expatriating and spreading the precious processing techniques, which had to remain preserved within the borders of the island.
+Murano became the capital of glass at the end of the 13th century when the Serenissima Republic of Venice decided to transfer all the furnaces of Venice there, both to avoid the outbreak of fires in the city, and to protect the secrets of glassmaking.
+The glass masters were, in fact, prevented from expatriating as well as telling anyone about the precious processing techniques that had to remain preserved within the island.